senzing-garage/sz-sdk-proto/README.md

 ## Synopsis

+:warning:
-:warning: This is a work-in-progress.
+This is a work-in-progress.
 Feel free to comment on it, but do not use it in production, yet.
+:warning:

 The repository for Senzing's Protocol Buffer `.proto` files.